Velinken/ISTQB_ATAE_QA/Android/architecture--hilt--test--todo/README_SKY.md

 ## Introduction

-This application is for the first publication in Google Play It is based on the use of free Dictionary API
+This application is my first publication on Google Play.
+It is based on the use of free Dictionary API.
+Application architecture is built on Jetpack.

 **Available for Android.**